ghoulmann/rest-jargon-file/jargon-4.4.7-sphinx/source/email-style.rst

 -------------------------------------------------
-Chapter 6.
 Email Quotes and Inclusion Conventions
 -------------------------------------------------

 One area where conventions for on-line writing are still in some flux is